wkumari/draft-wkumari-dnsop-alt-tld/README.md

        them.
 Other applications are not intended to perform any special handing.

-   3. In general, writers of name resolution APIs and libraries do not need to perform special handing of these names.
+   3. Writers of name resolution APIs and libraries which operate in the DNS context should not attempt to look these names up in the DNS.
 If developers of other namespaces implement their namespace through a "shim" or library, they will need to intercept and perform their own handling.

    4. Caching DNS servers SHOULD recognize these names as special and SHOULD NOT, by default, attempt to look up NS records for them,